TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 settings and poll error messages.
-We recommend to inherit all validators from the :php:`\TYPO3\CMS\Extbase\Validation\Validator\AbstractValidator`, because you get a default implemetation of the helper methods and you only have to implement the `isValid()` method.
+We recommend to inherit all validators from the :php:`\TYPO3\CMS\Extbase\Validation\Validator\AbstractValidator`, because you get a default implementation of the helper methods and you only have to implement the `isValid()` method.

 .. tip::